High-yield engineering and identification of oxygen-related modified divacancies in 4H-SiC: Experimental Section

-{\bf Sample preparation} An $n$-type single-crystal 4H-SiC epitaxial layer with a thickness of approximately 11~$\mu$m was grown on a 4$^{\circ}$ off-axis 4H-SiC substrate.
+Sample preparation: An $n$-type single-crystal 4H-SiC epitaxial layer with a thickness of approximately 11~$\mu$m was grown on a 4$^{\circ}$ off-axis 4H-SiC substrate.
 The nitrogen doping concentration was below $1\times10^{14}$~cm$^{-3}$.

-For single-defect preparation, oxygen ions were implanted at a dose of $1\times10^{8}$~cm$^{-2}$, followed by annealing in an Ar$_2$ atmosphere at 1050~$^{\circ}$C. For ensemble-defect preparation, samples were implanted with doses ranging from $1\times10^{9}$ to $1\times10^{15}$~cm$^{-2}$ and subsequently annealed under identical vacuum conditions at temperatures of 300, 400, 500, 600, 750, 900, 1050, and 1150~$^{\circ}$C for 0.5~hours each.
+For single-defect preparation, oxygen ions were implanted at a dose of $1\times10^{8}$~cm$^{-2}$, followed by annealing in an {Ar} atmosphere at 1050~$^{\circ}$C. For ensemble-defect preparation, samples were implanted with doses ranging from $1\times10^{9}$ to $1\times10^{15}$~cm$^{-2}$ and subsequently annealed under identical vacuum conditions at temperatures of 300, 400, 500, 600, 750, 900, 1050, and 1150~$^{\circ}$C for 0.5~hours each. {All samples were subjected to an implantation energy of 30 keV.
+Detailed results comparing annealing under argon and vacuum atmospheres are presented in Supplementary Information Q.}

-{\bf Experimental setups} Optical measurements were performed using a home-built confocal microscopy system.
+Experimental setups: Optical measurements were performed using a home-built confocal microscopy system.
 A 914~nm laser served as the excitation source, coupled into the setup through a 950~nm short-pass filter and a 980~nm dichroic mirror, and focused onto the sample using an objective lens with a numerical aperture of 0.85.
 Photoluminescence was collected through a 1000~nm long-pass filter and coupled into a 1060~nm single-mode fiber.

-For low-temperature measurements, the sample was mounted in a Montana Instruments cryostat equipped with an Autocube positioning stage.
+For low-temperature measurements, the sample was mounted in a Montana Instruments cryostat equipp-\\ed with an Autocube positioning stage.
 Room-temperature imaging was performed using a piezoelectric scanner, whereas low-temperature imaging employed a two-axis galvo scanning system with silver-coated mirrors (Thorlabs, GVS012).
 Photon detection was carried out using a superconducting nanowire single-photon detector (Photon Technology Co.).

-Laser and microwave pulse sequences were modulated by an acousto-optic modulator (AOM; Gooch~\&~Housego) and microwave switches (Mini-Circuits, ZASWA-2–50DRA+), both synchronized by a pulse generator (SpinCore, PBESR-PRO-500-PCI).
+Laser and microwave pulse sequences were modulated by an acousto-optic modulator (AOM; Gooch~\&~H-\\ousego) and microwave switches (Mini-Circuits, ZASWA-2–50DRA+), both synchronized by a pulse generator (SpinCore, PBESR-PRO-500-PCI).
 Microwave (MW) signals were generated by a signal generator (Mini-Circuits, SSG-6000-RC), amplified by a power amplifier (Mini-Circuits, ZHL-25W-272+), and delivered to the sample through a 20~$\mu$m-diameter copper wire.

 A Time Tagger device was employed for second-order correlation function ($g^{(2)}(\tau)$) measurements.
 Spectra were recorded using a custom-built single-photon spectrometer consisting of a Newport high-precision rotation stage and a diffraction grating (600~lines/mm, blaze wavelength 1000~nm, blaze angle 17.46$^{\circ}$).